vitsiozo/INM705-Cityscapes/README.md

 The arguments, explained in `python halving_param_sweep.py --help`, are similar to the ones used in `train.py` without most model options (other than a boolean --sweep-dropout to also do a parameter sweep over the dropout).

-Which values are swept can be modified inside the `.py` file.
+The values that are swept can be modified inside the `.py` file.

 # How to evaluate a model against one image.
 `eval_mask.py` evaluates a model against an image (which can be from CityScapes or anywhere else!) and returns a mask to be used for comparison.